 I could go on: there is the resignation of the Stoics, the unconditional submission to God of Islam, the materialism of the Epicureans, the stubborn antiquity of Judaism, the mystical paradoxes of the Tao.
 Religion, myths, philosophy, these all are examples of human minds collectively trying to impose order amidst the chaos.

 To put this in perspective, an Englishman living in 1450 would have lived a life entirely contained within the Catholic conception of reality.
-Life, death, afterlife, suffering, happiness, purpose, ethics, existence, the universe - everything would have been explained through Catholic doctrine.
+Life, death, afterlife, suffering, happiness, purpose, ethics, existence, the universe - everything would have been explained through Catholic myths.
 The veracity of those truths we mostly scoff at today.
 Still, it cannot be dismissed how thoroughly this worldview imbued Medieval life with a stable cosmology.

 The flip side is that nothing is true when everything is.
 Relativism, nihilism, hedonism, egotism, diet fads, shallow life hacks, all these epistemological midgets are trying to step in to fill the gaps left by the grand old faiths.

 No one is to blame, per se, for these changes.
-Life is change, man!

 That gives us godlike potential.

-Does that sound like hubris?
+Does that sound like Hubris begging for Nemesis?
 It shouldn't.